By Victor Thorn

 Tourney was given a free trip to Naples and Rome, all expenses paid by the Navy, while the investigation was being conducted when Liberty was in dry-dock in Malta being repaired.
 This was done because he was one of the key witnesses to the attack, and he was wanted out of the way.

 Many prominent figures have questioned the findings of the court of inquiry concerning Liberty and have been staunch supporters of the crew.
-They include former Chief of Naval Operations Adm.
-Thomas Moorer, Adm.
-Merling Staring, former Congressional Reps.
-Pete McCloskey, John Hostettler and Cynthia McKinney, CIA officer Philip Giraldi, Ambassador Richard Peck, Israeli dissident Mordecai Vanunu, former Under Secretary of the Treasury Paul Craig Roberts, former director of the Army War College Alan Sabrosky and many others.
+They include former Chief of Naval Operations Admiral Thomas Moorer, Admiral Merling Staring, former Congressional Representatives Pete McCloskey, John Hostettler and Cynthia McKinney, former Central Intelligence Agency officer Philip Giraldi, U.S. Ambassador Richard Peck, Israeli dissident Mordechai Vanunu, former Under Secretary of the Treasury Paul Craig Roberts, former director of the Army War College Alan Sabrosky and many others.

 Bart Van Ness is a lifetime AFP READERSHIP COUNCIL member, a naval history buff, and an avid fisherman and hunter.

 This is by far the best book ever produced on the 1967 massacre . . .